DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 ### Looping

+Where branching runs a block of code based on some condition of the state of the program, looping runs the same block of code multiple times.
+Looping comes, broadly, in two flavors.
+When the number of iterations is known, the loop is a *for* loop.
+When the number of iterations is based on some changing condition of the program, the loop is a *while* loop.

 #### For Range

 #### While

 ## Comments

 There is one last piece of a program we need to mention.
-Comments are text in our programs that are not used by the computer, but are purely for
+Comments are text in our programs that are not used by the computer, but purely for a programmer to explain a particular piece of code.